-In the event of a judicial recusal or disqualification, another judge will be assigned to the case through the automated system described in DUCivR 83-2(a).
-If all judges recuse or are disqualified, the Chief Judge will request that the Chief Judge of the Tenth Circuit Court of Appeals assign the case to a judge from another district.
+In the event of a judicial recusal or disqualification, another judge will be assigned to the case through the random selection case assignmentautomated system described in sectionDUCivR 83-2(a) of this rule.).
+If all judges recuse themselvesor are disqualified, the Chief Judge of the court will request that the Chief Judge of the Tenth Circuit Court of Appeals to assign the case to a judge from another district within the circuit to hear the matter.

-(c) Emergency Circumstances.
+(c) Emergency Matters.
+Circumstances.

-In an emergency, if the assigned judge is unavailable, the clerk may request any available judge to act for the assigned judge.
+In the event an emergency, if the assigned judge is ill, out of town, or otherwise unavailable to consider an urgent matter, application for consideration, the clerk may be made torequest any available judge of the court.
+For purposes of efficiency and coordination, requests for emergency judicial action should be directed to and coordinated through the clerkto act for the assigned judge.